GeoSensorWebLab/polarmap.js/README.markdown

 See [examples/epsg-loading](examples/epsg-loading) for loading EPSG proj4 definitions into Proj4js from a remote JSON file.
 Could easily be modified to load from a web service that returns EPSG proj4 definitions.

+# Tile Switching and Rotation

+See [examples/layers-switcher](examples/layers-switcher) for how to use a Layers Control to switch between available projections, and a custom Rotation control for "rotating" the map by switching the projections.

 ## Development

 To run a local webserver for testing the app, use the packaged Node http-server: